Best Mattress for Combination Sleepers: Reviews and Buyer’s Guide

 Amerisleep’s plant-based Bio-Pur® layer sits atop all the other layers.
 Bio-Pur® has ample air space between the foam particles, making it five times more breathable than traditional memory foam.
 The partial plant-based structure of the Bio-Pur® adds to this breathability and minimizes off-gassing.

-Below the Bio-Pur®, Amerisleep’s Affinity layer with HIVE® technology contains hundred of hexagon-shaped cutouts, which reduce pressure by 49% and encourage air circulation and pulls heat from the sleeper.
+Below the Bio-Pur®, Amerisleep’s Affinity layer with HIVE® technology contains hundred of hexagon-shaped cutouts, which reduces pressure points and encourages air circulation.
 This pressure-relieving foam is divided into five comfort zones to encourage healthy spinal alignment.

 The Bio-Core® base layer enhances the mattress’s longevity by supporting the upper layers and giving shape to the mattress.